How to migrate from Dashboard Server SCOM Edition v3 to v4

-Dashboard Server v3 will reach end-of-life on 31st March 2021.
+Dashboard Server v3 end-of-life was on 31st March 2021.
 To benefit from the many new features in v4 and v5 please get in contact with SquaredUp Support so we can discuss your options and undertake a migration strategy that best suits your needs.

 New features in v4

-- Dark theme - users can now choose to run Dashboard Server in light or dark mode (see Theme Personalisation).
+- Dark theme - users can now choose to run Dashboard Server in light or dark mode (see Theme Personalization).

-- Line graph and donut visualisations for the Log Analytics tile (see How to use the Azure Log Analytics tile)
+- Line graph and donut visualizations for the Log Analytics tile (see How to use the Azure Log Analytics tile)

 - New Performance Report tile allows you to add 'layers' to the same graph, for example to show different metrics on the same chart, or compare metrics over a different time period such as last week or last month (see How to use the Performance tile).

 - New ServiceNow tile which introduces a new ServiceNow provider that is much simpler to configure than the generic Web API oauth provider (see How to use the ServiceNow tile).

 - Pinning Perspectives to the navigation bar allows you to make them available via Open Access (see Pinned Perspectives).